All About Agricultural Engineers

 - Engineer

-In 2016, there was an estimated number of 2,700 jobs in the United States for Agricultural Engineer.
+There were about 2,700 jobs for Agricultural Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 7.4% which is above the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Agricultural Engineer by 2026.
 The BLS estimates 200 yearly job openings in this field.

 The states with the most job growth for Agricultural Engineer are North Carolina, Washington, and Alabama.
 Watch out if you plan on working in Wisconsin, Oregon, or Ohio.
 These states have the worst job growth for this type of profession.